LalaTheDog/2016Gear360FirmwareUpdate/README.md

 I have no idea if it checks the power level before starting (although the dev mode does show the power%), so I'd fully charge it before doing this.

 Delete the files from the SD card after upgrading.

+The handheld controller for the Gear VR Headset will now work as a remote shutter with the AQK firmware.
+Either the trigger or pressing down on the touchpad will work.
+Pair the controller by entering the remote control mode on the Gear 360, and then pressing and holding down the Home button on the controller.